AnshumanSabat/notepad-app/README.md

 - EJS

 ## Features to be added
-- security and user authorization by jwt,bycrypt
+- Security and user authorization by jwt,bycrypt